yesodweb/yesodweb.com-content/blog/2013/10/pipes-resource-problems.md

 `traverse` creates a stream of all of the files found in the input path, traversing subdirectories.
-For each file, we create the output filename, create the directing for the output file, and then connect `sourceFile` to `sinkFile` to perform the actual copy.
+For each file, we create the output filename, create the directory for the output file, and then connect `sourceFile` to `sinkFile` to perform the actual copy.
 Each of these functions guarantees prompt cleanup of the file handles they hold, and the enclosing `runResourceT` ensures that resources will be cleaned up, even in the event of an exception.